-Eye Buddy Volunteers are needed to visit, befriend and assist blind and partially sighted people.
+Volunteers are needed to visit, befriend and assist blind and partially sighted people.
 A lot of our clients are elderly and when sight loss is added to poor mobility they can become unable to leave the house.
 This sometimes can result in isolation, loneliness and depression.
-Volunteers help in a number of ways reading, taking clients out for walks locally or simply for a chat over a cup of tea.
+Volunteers help in a number of ways reading, taking clients out for walks locally or simply for a friendly chat and catch up, over a cup of tea.